iss4cf0ng/Eden-RAT/README.md

 This project was developed purely for cybersecurity research and educational purposes.
 It must **not** be used for illegal or unauthorized activities.
 The author is not responsible for any misuse or damage caused by this software.
-If you encounter any issues or bugs, please report them via GitHub issues.

 <p align="center">
 <img src="https://iss4cf0ng.github.io/images/meme/koyuki_jail.jpg" width=300>